Constraint satisfaction problems for reducts of homogeneous graphs: Polymorphisms over homogeneous equivalence relations

 \subsection{The case of infinitely many classes of size two: $n=\omega$ and $s=2$}

-~ \mic{Recall that in this situation, Proposition~\ref{prop:eqpreserved} does not apply, \mic{and $\Eq$ might not be pp-definable in a reduct $\Gamma$ of $(C^2_\omega,E)$, even if $\Gamma$ is a model-complete core.} We first show that if this happens, then $\Pol(\Gamma)$ contains a certain binary canonical function (Proposition~\ref{prop:al-jabr}).
-We then show, in Proposition~\ref{prop:omega2}, that if $\Eq$ does have a primitive positive definition in $\Gamma$, then either one of the two sources of hardness applies, or $\Pol(\Gamma)$ contains a ternary function of a certain behaviour.}
+~ Recall that in this situation, Proposition~\ref{prop:eqpreserved} does not apply, and $\Eq$ might not be pp-definable in a reduct $\Gamma$ of $(C^2_\omega,E)$, even if $\Gamma$ is a model-complete core.
+We first show that if this happens, then $\Pol(\Gamma)$ contains a certain binary canonical function (Proposition~\ref{prop:al-jabr}).
+We then show, in Proposition~\ref{prop:omega2}, that if $\Eq$ does have a primitive positive definition in $\Gamma$, then either one of the two sources of hardness applies, or $\Pol(\Gamma)$ contains a ternary function of a certain behaviour.

-{ \begin{proposition} Let $\Gamma$ be a reduct of $(C_\omega^2, E)$ such that $\End(\Gamma)=\overline{\Aut(C_\omega^2,E)}$, and such that $\Eq$ is not pp-definable.
+\begin{proposition} Let $\Gamma$ be a reduct of $(C_\omega^2, E)$ such that $\End(\Gamma)=\overline{\Aut(C_\omega^2,E)}$, and such that $\Eq$ is not pp-definable.
 Then $\Gamma$ enjoys a binary canonical polymorphism of behaviour $\mini$ which is $N$-dominated. \end{proposition} \begin{proof} By Theorem~\ref{conf:thm:inv-pol}, $\Gamma$ has a polymorphism $f$ which violates $\Eq$.
 By the assumption, all endomorphisms preserve $E$ and $N$, and hence, by Lemma~\ref{lem:arity-reduction}, so does $f$.
 By the same lemma, because $\Eq$ consists of two orbits with respect to the action of the automorphism group of $(C_\omega^2,E)$ on pairs, we may assume that $f$ is binary.

-Recall that we denote the equivalence classes of $\Eq$ by $C_i$, where $i\in\omega$.
-We refer to sets of the form $C_i \times C_j$ as \emph{squares}.
+We refer to sets of the form $C \times D$, where $C, D$ are equivalence classes of $\Eq$, as \emph{squares}.
 Note that each square is the disjoint union of precisely two edges in the product graph $({C_\omega^2},E)^2$, and that each of these edges is mapped by $f$ to an edge in $({C_\omega^2},E)$, since $f$ preserves $E$.
-We say that $f$ \emph{splits} a square when it does not map this square into a single class; in this case, it necessarily maps it into two classes, by the previous observation.
+We say that $f$ \emph{splits} a square if it does not map this square into a single class; in this case, it necessarily maps it into two classes, by the previous observation.